crholm/raz.sh/data/blog/2025-05-02_a_critical_look_at_mcp.md

 All example servers are implemented in Python or JavaScript, with the intention that you download and run them locally using stdio.
 Python and JavaScript are probably one of the worst choices of languages for something you want to work on anyone else's computer.
-The authors seem to realize this since all examples are available as in Docker containers.
+The authors seem to realize this since all examples are available as Docker containers.

 > Be honest—when was the last time you ran `pip install` and didn't end up in dependency hell?

-Am I being pretentious/judgmental in thinking that people in AI only really know Python, and the "well, it works on my computer" approach is still considered acceptable? which should be glaringly obvious to anyone that ever tried to run anything from hugging-face
+Am I being pretentious/judgmental in thinking that people in AI only really know Python, and the "well, it works on my computer" approach is still considered acceptable?
+This should be glaringly obvious to anyone that ever tried to run anything from Hugging Face.

-If you want to run MCP locally, wouldn't you prefer a portable language like Rust, Go, or even vm based options such as Java or
+If you want to run MCP locally, wouldn't you prefer a portable language like Rust, Go, or even VM-based options such as Java or
 C#?

 ### The Problem